onlyonehas/bank-statement-php-test/README.txt

-Welcome to the Currency Solutions Test Pack.
+Welcome to the Currency Test.

 Your test pack includes:
 * This readme file